 Create New File in Finder 2

-Posted April 16th, 2012
+Posted on April 16, 2012 in Alfred.

 Over the weekend I wrote an extension for Alfred to solve the problem of not being able to create new files easily from the Mac OS Finder.